GibbonEdu/docs/content/administrators/reports/publishing.md

 Teachers and other staff can access the archive through View by Report as well as View by Student.
   ![Archive by Student](/reports/Archive by Student.png)

-- **View by Report**: This shows a combined view of available reports, further subdivided by year group and roll group.
+- **View by Report**: This shows a combined view of available reports, further subdivided by year group and form group.
 The ___Read___ progress indicator shows the overall number of student reports that have been accessed by a parent in their family.
 Users with permission van view and download batch PDF files through this page.

 - **View by Student**: This shows individual reports per student, with options to search and filter the archive page.
 Reports that have been accessed by a member of the family are highlighted with a Read indicator.